lexxdavv/idea-120-responses-lexxdavv/week-05-o-neil.md

 # Week 5 | WMD
 ## Weapons of Math Destruction

 After reading Weapons of Math Destruction by Cath O'Neil, it makes you realize how much we see this today.
 I did not know this was a thing until reading this.
 It's mindblowing that as stated in the reading "many poisonous assumptions are camoflaged by math this goes unquestioned and untested."
 Now knowing that this isn't just a situational thing it makes it a bigger deal.
-After hearing that teachers were getting
+After hearing that teachers were getting fired for not recieving good enoughs scores on tests and in reault would be fired is very absurd.